 Being Safe in Email

 A “phishing” scam is a fraudulent email used by scammers to solicit personal information such as your password or banking details.
 Phishing scams will masquerade as a legitimate business (such as the University) so they appear more convincing.
+Scammers also regularly seek to capitalise on topical issues to trap people into responding.

 How the scam works